Nukesor/sticker-finder/README.md

 ## Installation and starting:

+1. You will need to install `poetry` to install all dependencies.
-Clone the repository:
+2. Clone the repository:

         % git clone git@github.com:nukesor/stickerfinder && cd stickerfinder

-Now copy the `stickerfinder/config.example.py` to `stickerfinder/config.py` and adjust all necessary values.
+3. Now copy the `stickerfinder/config.example.py` to `stickerfinder/config.py` and adjust all necessary values.
-Finally execute following commands to install all dependencies and to start the bot:
+4. Finally execute following commands to install all dependencies and to start the bot:

-    % make
-    % ./venv/bin/activate
+    % poetry install
-    % ./initdb.py
+    % poetry run initdb.py
-    % ./main.py
+    % poetry run main.py

-When you are updating from a previous version do a `alembic upgrade head` instead of `./initdb.py`. `./initdb.py` always wipes your db.
+5. When you are updating from a previous version just execute `poetry run alembic upgrade head`.

 ## Botfather commands